 Exclusive to Tom’s Bike Trip readers: Get 20% off the Wild Country Zephyros Compact 2 on the Terra Nova website when you use the voucher code TOMA20 at checkout.

-This is a British brand, so (especially post-Brexit) it’s quite hard to find elsewhere in the world.
+Wild Country is a British brand, so (especially post-Brexit) this tent is quite hard to find elsewhere in the world.

 Alpkit Ordos 2 (UK, £235)